ibm-cloud-docs/activity-tracker/monitor_events.md

 * You can define multiple notification channels for an alert.
 For information about the supported channels, see [Alert notification channels](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-channels).

 * You can [define **presets**](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step3).
 A preset is an alert template that users can attach to any number of views.
 Service administrators define presets.
+Notice that when you delete a preset, any alerts that are defined by using this preset are automatically deleted.

 * You can enable or disable the feature on alerts that allow a user to mute an alert for a period of time.
-This feature only applies to email noyification channels.
+This feature only applies to email notification channels.

 * You can [detach an alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_delete_view) from a view.

+* The timestamp that you see in a notification is set to UTC.
+For email botifications, you can set the **Timezone** to define a different timestamp value such as local time, for example.

 ### Alert types